erennx/agoric-sdk/packages/governance/README.md

 `contractHelper` provides support for the vast majority of expected clients that will have a single set of parameters to manage.
-A contract only has to define the parameters (including `CONTRACT_ELECTORATE`) in a call to `handleParamGovernance()`, and add any needed methods to the public and creator facets.
+A contract only has to define the parameters (including `CONTRACT_ELECTORATE`) in a call to `facetHelpers()`, and add any needed methods to the public and creator facets.
 This will
  * validate that the declaration of the parameters is included in its `terms`,
  * add the parameter retriever appropriately to the publicFacet and creatorFacet